 So why is blue so rare in the plant world?
 For starters, I’ll ask you to refer to the color wheel below.

-This has turned out to be a problem for horticulturalists and growers worldwide.
-How are they to determine what is a true blue?
 At the moment, the Royal Horticultural Society (RHS) is the go-to authority.
-The RHS Colour Chart, created in 1966, contains 920 colors that can be matched precisely to flowers, fruits and other plants.
-It has become the primary means for communicating colors across the globe.
+The RHS Colour Chart, created in 1966, contains 920 pigments that can be matched precisely to flowers, fruits and other plants.
+Over the decades, it has become the primary means by which growers and horticulturalists communicate about colors around the world.

 Still, the color chart doesn’t explain why a true, pure blue remains so elusive.
 And here’s why.
 Though blue is a prominent color on earth, it is rarely produced in nature.
 In fact, of all the 280,000 known species of flowering plants, only 10 percent are blue.